Honors Class Descriptions

 3 credits

-This course is primarily about improving your ability to get along amicably with others, have more influence among your peers, be more assertive, speak effectively in public, work together with others as a team and act appropriately as a professional.
+This course is primarily about improving your ability to get along amicably with others, have more influence among your peers, be more assertive, speak effectively in public, work together with others as a team, and act appropriately as a professional.
 This course will provide clear answers about public speaking –whether you are in this class presenting a speech, in a course in your major, on the job, or in the community.
-This course covers steps to create speech-from planning, research, and development to an organization, practice, and delivery.
+This course covers steps to create speech-from planning, research, and development to organization, practice, and delivery.
 In this class, in addition to a speech about your culture, you will present an informative, persuasive, and special occasion speech.

 COM 230: Small Group Communication